-Fish drying sites

-“Khoti” is the Bengali dialect implying community-managed DF production site and fishing camp in the Sundarbans as well as Medinipur coastal strip (Society for Direct Initiative for Social and Health Action [DISHA] 2016).
-Khoti is the main functional space wherein small-scale fishermen and fish-workers from neighbouring areas assemble and allot their days and nights in fish drying activities (figure 1).
-In broader sense, khoti is democratically organized fish landing site which corresponds to DF social economy cooperative, accommodating the interests of many stakeholders, such as the fishers who are present only for the fishing season (boat owner and crew), fish workers (dryers, sorters) as well as fish vendors, shopkeepers, barbers, generator owners and other local service providers on whom the khoti operations are reliant (Pramanik and Nandi 2004).

-Since 1978, the National Cooperative Development Corporation (NCDC, New Delhi, India) has been providing financial assistance to the States, aiming to harness amenities such as processing, production, storage and marketing within the regional, apex and primary level cooperative sector of inland and marine fisheries.
-While in Maharashtra and some other states, fishers’ cooperatives were propagated as community-business ventures and sought soft loans to further their business activities, the marine fishery units of Bengal sprang up with the sole objective of availing the loan facility.
-Subsequently, the Medinipur khotis which are purely community organizations, started to function actively towards procuring government loans.
-In Sagar Island of Sundarbans, the cooperatives proliferated later, except a few ones including Mahishamari Hatipitia Marine khoti and Matsyajibi Samabay Samiti (Pramanik and Nandi 2004).
-Being parts of the state fisheries department, khotis were away from the official recognition as cooperatives and consequentially, receiving loan assistance from the Central was difficult.
-In due course, some fishers realized how cooperatives are capacitated by loan supports and other amenities from government and eventually, few khotis in Sagar Island guised themselves into cooperatives.

 Figure 1.
-At Dadanpatrabar khoti (East Medinipur)—preparation of the chataal (ground) for fish drying (Source: 2016 survey report, DISHA)
+At Dadanpatrabar khoti (East Medinipur)— Figure 2.
+Fishing vessels and fish drying grounds

+preparation of the chataal (ground) for fish drying (Image courtesy: Milan Mondal, DMF)

+(Source: 2016 survey report, DISHA)

 DF production processes at Sundarbans

 In Sundarbans, winter season (late October to February) remains busy with fish drying tasks.
 Fishers from surrounding island villages and small towns, enliven their self-organised fishing camps (khoti) during this time.
 Large fishing camps are established at Kalistan of Kakdwip, whereas medium and small units are situated at Sagar Island, Bakkhali, Frasergunj-Namkhana and Mousuni islands (Pramanik and Nandi 2004).
 There are three DF clusters at Sagar namely Gangasagar, Baguakhali and Hatipitiya whereas Mousuni has four viz.
 Baliara, Bagdangra, Kusumtala and Satgheri.
-In Bengali, a fishing unit in DF khoti is called “shabar” which is commonly owned by “bahardar” (owner).
-In Sundarbans, fishing activities are usually limited to inshore and offshore areas only (Pramanik and Nandi 2004).
+In Bengali, a fishing unit in DF khoti is called “shabar” which is commonly owned by “bahardar” (owner) and fishing activities are usually limited to inshore and offshore areas only (Pramanik and Nandi 2004).
 A large shabar for offshore fishing, involves several “motorized boats” each of which lodges 8-10 fishermen with 3-5 bottom-set bag nets.
 Inshore fishing hubs, located mainly at Bakkhali, Frasergunj and Namkhana, are composed of medium and mini shabars (figure 2).
 The territory of mini shabar is restricted up to 10 km whereas it extends up to 50 km for medium-sized shabars.
 Notably, this demarcation is sharply based on the capacity of the vessels they use.
 The mini shabars mainly use “bhut bhuti” (one cylinder engine fitted in country boat), while medium-sized shabars use two-cylinder motorized boats.